Recipe Scale Conversion Calculator – Recipe Multiplier

 Measuring by Weight vs. Volume

-First, when measurements are in volumes, scaling the yield up magnifies the inaccuracy of measuring by volume.
-Consider converting to weight first.
+Scaling up in volume increases the inaccuracy of measuring by volume.
+Converting to weight first decreases the margin of error.
 See our sugar and flour conversion calculators to convert from volume to weight.

-Most experts agree that dry ingredients should be measured by weight rather than volume.[2]
-We suggest converting the ingredient to a weight measurement before using the calculator above.
+Professional chefs and bakers recommend that dry ingredients should be measured by weight instead of volume.[2]
+Convert to weight before using the calculator above.

 Cooking and Baking Times May Change